 - General agreement with the doctrinal statement of The Master's College.

 - Bachelor's degree from a regionally accredited college or university (official transcript required).
 The prospective student must have a cumulative grade point average of 3.0 or above on a 4.0 scale for all undergraduate work.
+The student will be expected to maintain a 3.0 average in the M.A. program.

 The following documents must be submitted in order to apply to The Master's College: